jshleap/HiddenKeywords/README.md

 leveraging the information of your landing page, and links therein, to search for related **current** content to construct an up-to-date text corpora.
-It then uses Natural Language Processing (NLP) text summarization through PageRank.
+It then uses Natural Language Processing (NLP) text summarization through TextRank.
 This will leave you with two long sets of
 keywords: The GKP-suggested set, and the extended ADvantage set.
 ADvantage go then to optimize the best basket of words to minimize your daily cost and cost per click (CPC), while maximizing daily impressions,